-Did you know that Google assigns a quality score to each keyword in your AdWords campaign?
-A good quality score can improve your ad’s position on SERP and lower cost per click, thereby improving your Google AdWords campaign’s overall performance.
+Did you know that Google assigns a quality score to each keyword in your Google Ads campaign?
+A good quality score can improve your ad’s position on SERP and lower cost per click, thereby improving your Google Ads campaign’s overall performance.

 Here are some tips to help you obtain a better quality score

 The idea is to reward those advertisers who provide the most positive experiences to searchers – it doesn’t really matter how large your budget is.
 A good Google Ads management professional knows that Quality Score is a dynamic variable that depends on three critical factors – CTR, ad relevance, and landing page quality.
 Improvements in any of these three elements can help you achieve a higher Quality Score.

 In Google Ads management, CTR is an important performance indicator – not all ads that are seen get clicked and CTR is an indicator of the rate at which an ad has been clicked.
 Ad relevance indicates the ad’s validness in relation to a user’s search query.
 Landing page quality refers to how good a landing page is in fulfilling searchers’ expectations which can be determined by several factors such as bounce rates and conversion rates.